jdemetra/jdemetra-app/README.md

 JDemetra+ is a new tool for seasonal adjustment (SA) developed by the National Bank of Belgium (NBB) in cooperation with the Deutsche Bundesbank and Eurostat in accordance with the Guidelines of the European Statistical System (ESS).

-JDemetra+ implements the concepts and algorithms used in the two leading SA methods: [TRAMO/SEATS](http://www.bde.es/bde/en/secciones/servicios/Profesionales/Programas_estadi/Programas_estad_d9fa7f3710fd821.html) and [X-12ARIMA](https://www.census.gov/srd/www/x13as/).
+JDemetra+ implements the concepts and algorithms used in the two leading SA methods: [TRAMO/SEATS+](http://www.bde.es/bde/en/secciones/servicios/Profesionales/Programas_estadi/Programas_estad_d9fa7f3710fd821.html) and [X-12ARIMA/X-13ARIMA-SEATS](https://www.census.gov/srd/www/x13as/).
 Those methods have been re-engineered using an object-oriented approach that enables easier handling, extensions and modifications.

+The program TRAMO-SEATS+ was developed by Gianluca Caporello and Agustin Maravall -with programming support from Domingo Perez and Roberto Lopez- at the Bank of Spain.
+It is based on the program TRAMO-SEATS, previously developed by Victor Gomez and Agustin Maravall.
+The program X-13ARIMA-SEATS is a produced, distributed, and maintained by the US-Census Bureau

 Besides seasonal adjustment, JDemetra+ bundles other time series models that are useful in the production or analysis of economic statistics, including for instance outlier detection, nowcasting, temporal disaggregation or benchmarking.